Rahul-Rajbhandari/Snake-Game/README.md

 ## Any Suggestion :
-Feel Free To Share Your Opinion : [@rahulrajbhandari](https://www.linkedin.com/in/rahul-rajbhandari-290876284)
+Feel free to share your opinion to: [@rahulrajbhandari](https://www.linkedin.com/in/rahul-rajbhandari-290876284)

 ## Languages Used:
 <p align="left">